rlindner81/pushpull/USAGE.md

 # On/off
-Instead of `--push/--pull` you can often use the aliases `--on/--off` to make things more readable.
+Instead of `--push/--pull` you can use the aliases `--on/--off` to make things more readable.
 ```
 .npmrc (before)
 registry=https://registry.npmjs.org #NPM